sam150618/Manage-Expenses-App/Expenses-App/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`
+In case you're importing this project, make sure to use npm install to download the required node modules for this project.

 ### `npm start`